Abbas0p/Abbas0p/README.md

 - 👋 Hi, I’m @Abbas0p
+- I am currently studying computer science in the University of South Wales and I'm in my first year.
-- 👀 I’m interested in games development and software engineering
+- 👀 I’m interested in games development and software engineering.
-- 🌱 I’m currently learning c++ and SQL
+- 🌱 I’m currently learning c++ and SQL.
+- Recent Projects - I'm currently in the process of developing a First Person horror game on Unity.
+- Hobbies - I enjoy Rock Climbing and Hiking.

 <!---
 Abbas0p/Abbas0p is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.